+One Piece.
 Several characters have different views of what exactly this "New Age" is about.
 For example, the Marines seem to think of it as an age where pirates are more ruthless than ever, whereas Trafalgar Law thinks of it as an age where the Marines' days are numbered.
 Eustass Kid seems to hold the belief that pirates are in an Evil Power Vacuum, dog-piling over each other to get at One Piece - not so much about being the Pirate King anymore.

 Urusei Yatsura had this in the third movie "Remember My Love".
 When Lum is kidnapped, all of the Oni leave Earth to find her.
 Eventually the character's lives return to those of normal teenagers; time even becomes unstuck and our characters advanced to 12th Grade.
 This is all wiped out, and the original timeline restored by the end of the movie.